mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 ---
 Are you familiar with the following situation?

-You're coming back from shopping or work ... and the battery of your EV car is running low, so you need to charge it.
-Just plug in the wallbox and switch on charging?
+You've just returned from shopping or work and the battery in your electric car is running low, so you need to charge it.
+You just need to plug the charging cable into the EV charger and switch charging on.
 But at the same time, you've still got groceries and other stuff in the trunk, and your hands are full.
-Ever found yourself fumbling for the RFID chip or card or opening the wallbox app just to start charging your electric vehicle?
+Ever found yourself fumbling for the RFID chip or card or opening the charger app just to start charging your electric vehicle?

 We are actually regularly in exactly this situation.
-Our wallbox is openly accessible from the street.
+Our EV charger is openly accessible from the street.
 That's why we have a model that can be locked so that nobody can charge their car without authorisation.
 Unlocking them isn't usually a big deal, but sometimes it is when you have your hands full, have to carry something, etc.

 What if your smart home could automatically recognize your car and start charging without any manual intervention?
 Today I'll show you how I built an intelligent EV charging automation that uses camera motion detection and AI-powered license plate recognition to automatically unlock and start charging when our Polestar arrives home.

 This leads us to two challenges:

 ### Securing an EV Charger in an Open Carport

 As our carport faces the street, our EV charger is visible and accessible to anyone walking by.
 Without proper access control, neighbours or strangers could easily plug in their vehicles and charge at our expense.
 Of course, we have cameras, but they won't stop everyone.
-Especially if we're away from home for a while.
+This is particularly problematic if we're away from home for a while.

 Fortunately, most modern smart home chargers address this issue by offering built-in authorisation options, often via RFID or an app.
 However, having to unlock them manually every time becomes tedious.
 This is where automation comes in, intelligently recognising authorised vehicles and automatically managing access control.